-The supercritical CO_2 (S-CO_2) Brayton cycle power generation system has become an ideal energy conversion solution for Generation IV nuclear reactors due to its significant advantages, including compact equipment size, high thermal efficiency, and operational flexibility [1].
-The lead-cooled fast reactor (LFR), as one of the most promising reactor types among Generation IV reactors, with its compact structure, small volume, and excellent thermal efficiency, perfectly matches the advantages of the S-CO_2 Brayton cycle system [2].
+The supercritical $\text{CO}2$ ( $\text{S-CO}2$ ) Brayton cycle power generation system has become an ideal energy conversion solution for Generation IV nuclear reactors due to its significant advantages, such as compact equipment size, high thermal efficiency, and operational flexibility [1].
+The lead-cooled fast reactor (LFR), as one of the most promising reactor types in Generation IV reactors, with its compact structure, small volume, and excellent thermal efficiency, perfectly matches the advantages of the $\text{S-CO}2$ Brayton cycle system [2].

-The printed circuit heat exchanger (PCHE) offers high heat transfer capacity and small mass and size, making it the most widely used heat exchanger in the S-CO_2 Brayton cycle [3].
-As the pressure boundary between primary and secondary circuits, the lead-bismuth eutectic (LBE)- S-CO_2 heat exchanger faces a significant pressure difference between liquid lead-bismuth and supercritical CO_2 , making safety issues arising from pressure boundary failure and resulting leakage non-negligible.
-Potential pressure boundary failure in the heat exchanger will cause supercritical CO_2 on the cold side to leak into the hot side and pressurize the system, threatening the structural integrity of the heat exchanger itself and related boundary systems.
-It is necessary to evaluate boundary failure accidents to confirm their safety impact.
+The printed circuit heat exchanger (PCHE) offers high heat transfer capacity and small mass and size, making it the most widely used heat exchanger in the $\text{S-CO}2$ Brayton cycle [3].
+As the pressure boundary between the primary and secondary circuits, the lead-bismuth eutectic (LBE)- $\text{S-CO}2$ heat exchanger faces a significant pressure difference between liquid lead-bismuth and supercritical $\text{CO}2$ .
+This makes the safety issues arising from pressure boundary failure and the resulting leakage non-negligible.
+Potential pressure boundary failure in the heat exchanger will cause supercritical CO2 on the cold side to leak to the hot side and pressurize the system, which will threaten the structural integrity of the heat exchanger itself and its related systems.
+It is necessary to evaluate the boundary failure accident to confirm its impact on safety.

-Currently, no direct experiments exist on contact between liquid lead-bismuth and carbon dioxide, and very few experiments have been conducted on contact between carbon dioxide and liquid metals.
-Jae-Hyuk Eoh et al. [4] conducted mixing experiments of S-CO2 and sodium to analyze the mixing of the two substances due to PCHE heat exchanger boundary condition failure, obtaining reaction models for these substances and kinetic parameters for different reaction zones.
-Naoyuki Kisohara et al. [5] investigated the effect of S-CO2 leakage from the PCHE of a sodium fast reactor (SFR) to the sodium pipeline on pressure increase and heat transfer performance in the primary circuit.
-Results showed that CO2 leakage did not significantly affect the core and primary circuit boundary due to the small volume of single runners in the PCHE.
-Only studies of CO2 exposure to sodium have been conducted, with no studies on LBE/Pb.
-Compared with SFRs with intermediate loops, boundary condition failure accidents in LFRs may directly affect core safety.
-The main difference between lead-bismuth eutectic and sodium is chemical stability; at operating temperatures, liquid lead-bismuth eutectic has relatively low chemical reaction activity and will not undergo vigorous chemical reactions with supercritical carbon dioxide.
+Currently, there are no direct experiments on the contact between liquid lead-bismuth and carbon dioxide, and very few experiments have been conducted on the contact between carbon dioxide and liquid metals.
+Jae-Hyuk Eoh et al. [4] conducted mixing experiments of S-CO2 and sodium to analyze the mixing of the two substances due to the failure of the boundary conditions of the PCHE heat exchanger, and obtained the reaction models of these two substances and the kinetic parameters of the different reaction zones.
+Naoyuki Kisohara et al. [5] investigated the effect of S-CO2 leakage from the PCHE of SFR to the sodium pipeline on the pressure increase and heat transfer performance at the primary circuit.
+The results showed that the leakage of CO2 did not have a significant effect on the core and the boundary of the primary circuit due to the small volume of the single runner in the PCHE.
+Only studies of CO2 exposure to sodium have been conducted, and there are no studies of LBE/Pb.
+Compared with SFR with intermediate loops, boundary condition failure accidents in LFR may directly affect core safety.
+The main difference between lead-bismuth eutectic and sodium is chemical stability.
+At operating temperatures, liquid lead-bismuth eutectic has relatively low chemical reaction activity and will not undergo vigorous chemical reactions with supercritical carbon dioxide.